deborah-pardoq86q/notes/README.md

 # 2023-12-27
 - Today's programming wisdom is to embrace the principle of "write simple, readable, and maintainable code."
 Always strive to keep your code clean and concise, avoiding unnecessary complexity.
 Remember that code is read far more often than it is written, so prioritize clarity and understandability.
 Additionally, cultivate a habit of consistent debugging and testing to ensure your code functions as intended.
 Lastly, don't hesitate to seek help or collaborate with others when faced with challenges – programming is a collective endeavor, and learning from others is an invaluable part of the process.

+# 2023-12-28
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and harder to maintain.
+Always strive to write clean, concise, and readable code that can be easily understood and modified by others.
+Remember, code is read far more often than it is written."

+This reminds us to value clarity and simplicity in our programming practices, as it contributes to the long-term health and maintainability of our software projects.